ucgmsim/sqlite_tools/README.md

 ## How to use

-For a guided walkthrough and interactive examples, please see the Jupyter
+For a guided walkthrough and interactive examples, please refer to the Jupyter
 Notebook: [sqlite_tools_usage_guide.ipynb](./sqlite_tools_usage_guide.ipynb).